tiarno/reachtim/content/articles/pdfmanip.md

 # Extracting: PDFMiner

 The **PDFMiner** library excels at extracting data and coordinates from a PDF.
-In most cases, you can use the included command-line scripts to extract text (``pdf2txt.py``) or find objects and their coordinates (``dumppdf.py``).
+In most cases, you can use the included command-line scripts to extract text and images (``pdf2txt.py``) or find objects and their coordinates (``dumppdf.py``).
 If you're dealing with a particularly nasty PDF and you need to get more detailed , you can import the package and use it as library.
 Install with ``pip``.

 ## The ``pdf2txt.py`` command